-It may well be that the goodfellas were that keen on saving Khayretdinov's life and protecting him from danger.
+It may well be that the goodfellas were just that anxious to save Khayretdinov's life and protect him from danger.
 But it's also plausible that they were just anxious to cover their tracks and make sure Khayretdinov wouldn't be questioned in Kazan.
 When Khayretdinov's confidant tells him how "they" tried everything, it remains unclear just who exactly tried what.
 What is clear is that they are extremely eager to spook him into leaving the country.